AdobeDocs/campaign-classic.en/help/workflow/using/using-aggregates.md

 The aggregation result is therefore linked to every recipient.

-## Step 3: Filtering recipients using the aggregate. {#step-3--filtering-recipients-using-the-aggregate-}
+## Step 3: Filter recipients using the aggregate. {#step-3--filtering-recipients-using-the-aggregate-}

 Once the link has been established, the aggregate result and the recipients make up part of the same temporary schema.
 It is therefore possible to create a filter on the schema to compare the creation date of recipients and the last known creation date, represented by the aggregation function.
 This filter is carried out using a split activity.